-In these .auDA Rules:
+In the .auDA Priority Rules:

-.au namespace means the registration of licences at the second level.
+.au direct means the registration of licences at the second level of .au.

 NOTE: For example: auDA.au

-Application period means the 180 calendar day period after the commencement date, in which an eligible Person can make an application for Priority Status to the Registrar.
+Application period means the 180 calendar day period after the Commencement date, in which an eligible Person can make an application for Priority Status to the Registrar.